sansnom/proxy-java-nio2/README.md

 - HTTP: direct proxy (GET http://host)
 - HTTPS: using CONNECT

-If you a performant solution then you should probably use Netty.
+If you are looking for a performant/reliable solution then you should look to Netty. ;)